BIOS3611 – Plant Science

 Recommended previous knowledge

-The project work contains three phases: 1) The planning phase, 2) execution and 3) presentation of results
+The project work contains three phases: 1) The planning phase, 2) execution and 3) presentation of results.
+Mandatory course work must be approved before the student can attend the exam.

 The exam consists of 2 parts: